damianoneill/h7t/README.md

 A command line tool for interacting with [Juniper Healthbot](https://www.juniper.net/us/en/products-services/sdn/contrail/contrail-healthbot/).

+> Note Device Group functionality is limited currently, this will be updated after Healthbot 2.1 is released.

 ## Synopsis

 A tool for interacting with Healthbot over the REST API.